-Diagnostic tests revealed that neither caregivers', nor children's information-seeking or STEM-related questions met the assumptions for linear regression, as the distribution was heavily skewed to the right.
-Additionally, a high number of zeroes were observed, as many groups did not ask any questions (see Figure 3 and Tables 3 and 4).
+Diagnostic tests revealed that neither caregivers' nor children's information-seeking or STEM-related questions met the assumptions for linear regression as the distributions were heavily skewed to the right.
+In addition, a high number of zeroes was observed as many groups did not ask any questions (see Figure 3 and Tables 3 and 4).
 As a result, Poisson regressions were employed to predict the number of STEM questions in the two exhibits (Tables 5-7).
 To control for the amount of time groups played in exhibits, time was entered as a predictor in all models.
-Further, we controlled for the number of male and female adults in the group, as well as the average child estimated age in each group.
-We did not control for child gender, as initial correlations revealed no relationship between the number of boys or girls in a group and adults' and children's questioning (ps > .060).
+Furthermore, we controlled for the number of male and female adults in the group, as well as the average estimated age of the children in each group.
+We did not control for child gender as initial correlations revealed no relationship between the number of boys or girls in a group and adults' and children's questioning (ps > .060).
 Exponentiated beta coefficients are reported for ease of interpretation.

-To test our first question, whether caregivers and children asked more informationseeking questions overall in Parkopolis than the control, two Poisson regressions were employed.
-After controlling for time, number of males and females, and average child age, caregivers asked more questions in Parkopolis than in the control (β = .41, p< .001).
-Similarly, after controlling for the same variables, children also asked more in Parkopolis than in the control (β = .59, p= .014).
+To test our first question, whether caregivers and children asked more information-seeking questions overall in Parkopolis than the control, two Poisson regressions were employed.
+After controlling for time, number of male and female adults, and average child age, caregivers asked more questions in Parkopolis than in the control ($\beta=.41, p<.001$).
+Similarly, after controlling for the same variables, children also asked more questions in Parkopolis than in the control ($\beta=.59, p=.014$).

 To test our second hypothesis, STEM-related questions were analyzed between the two conditions.
-The first model (adults' math questions) revealed that, after controlling for time, number of male and female adults, and child age, adults asked significantly more math questions in Parkopolis than in the control (β = ..06, p< .001).
-The second model (adults' spatial questions) revealed that, after controlling for the same variables, caregivers also asked significantly more spatial questions in Parkopolis than in the control (β = .24, p< .001).
-The third model (adults' scientific thinking questions), controlling for these same variables, revealed that adults' scientific thinking questions did not differ by condition, (β = .74, p= .267).
+The first model (adults' math questions) revealed that, after controlling for time, number of male and female adults, and child age, adults asked significantly more math questions in Parkopolis than in the control ($\beta=.06,\ p<.001$).
+The second model (adults' spatial questions) revealed that, after controlling for the same variables, caregivers also asked significantly more spatial questions in Parkopolis than in the control ($\beta=.24,\ p<.001$).
+The third model (adults' scientific thinking questions), controlling for these same variables, revealed that adults' scientific thinking questions did not differ by condition, ($\beta = .74$, p = .267).